-As some of our regular readers might know, we here at Summit Buys Houses are avid supporters of all the men and woman who serve their country in the US Armed Forces.
-We have assisted a number of veterans navigate through the process of selling their houses.
-We’ve also sold a few of our newly-renovated houses to vets at very advantageous prices.
-We are regular contributors to the Wounded Warriors Project and in 2021 have pledged to donate 1% of our profits to this organization.
+As some of our regular readers might know, we here at Summit Buys Houses are long-time supporters of all the men and women who serve their country in the US Armed Forces.
+We have assisted a number of veterans to navigate through the process of selling their houses.
+We’ve also sold some of our newly-renovated houses to vets at very advantageous prices.
+We are regular contributors to the Wounded Warriors Project and in 2022 have pledged to donate 1% of our profits to this organization.

 Today we have the privilege of partnering once more with Money.com to give you some up-to-date information about Veteran Administration (VA) loans and the important advantages of using this program to buy a house.

 The first thing to know is that VA loans are backed by the U.S. Department of Veterans Affairs and are available to all service members, veterans, and eligible surviving spouses.
 Unfortunately, sometimes people assume because this is a government program that it could be mired in red tape and works really slowly.
 The good news is the Veteran’s Administration is very responsive with these loans and is always helpful to those who qualify for them.
 All of the good things about VA loans really are true and in many cases, it’s been the only way that some veterans have been able to buy a house.